My Approach to Psychotherapy

 With care, skill, playfulness and heartfelt attention I bring a new perspective to your specific situation.
 As a psychotherapist I get interested with you about how to respond to your inner conversations, and outer world interactions, in ways that create more balance, love and happiness in your life, instead of creating more stress.
 When we feel safe and seen for who we are, with all of our spirit and foibles, we can access our ability to change in healthy ways.
 Working on our own psychological complexity in therapy allows us to accept — and over time have compassion for — the psychological complexity of others.

 When we realize that we are not stuck in any one way of being, we become curious, passionate, kind, and caring with ourselves and others.
 This informs my approach as a psychotherapist.
-When you have the direct experience of creating positive change in your life, and overtime learn you are skilled at creating long lasting change, you can meet life’s challenges from an internal place of security, strength and competence.
+When you have the direct experience of creating positive change in your life, and over time learn you are skilled at creating long lasting change, you can meet life's challenges from an internal place of security, strength and competence.

 As a psychotherapist I work with you to break negative emotional cycles and support you to open up to fresh information about yourself, the world and your options for relating to both.
 My intention as a psychotherapist is to help you engage in your life, with your family and community in a fulfilling and vital way long after therapy is completed.